nemonik/hands-on-DevOps/readme.md

 - Providing independent scaling, so each microservice’s compute utilization can be independently scaled up and down.
 - Increasing development velocity and lowering development risks thereby permitting teams to build faster in comparison to monolithic development.

-So, with the `helloworld-web` application, you've developed a micrsoservice, packaged it into a container (i.e., containerized it), and by doing so essentially created a cloud-native application.
+So, with the `helloworld-web` application, you've developed a microservice, packaged it into a container (i.e., containerized it), and by doing so essentially created a cloud-native application.

 In this era of cloud computing, DevOps and cloud-native application development are heavily intertwined.